OISF/suricata/doc/userguide/configuration/global-thresholds.rst

 Example
 ^^^^^^^

-Lets say we want to limit incoming connections to our SSH server.
+Let's say we want to limit incoming connections to our SSH server.
 The rule ``888`` below simply alerts on SYN packets to the SSH port of our SSH server.
 If an IP-address triggers this more than 10 or more with a minute, the drop ``rate_filter`` is set with a timeout of 5 minutes.